I Don't Search I Find

 "I Don't Search I Find" is a song by American singer Madonna from her fourteenth studio album, Madame X (2019).
 The track was written and produced by Madonna, alongside Mirwais Ahmadzaï.
 It was released to Italian contemporary hit radio by Interscope Records as the fourth single from the album on May 22, 2020.
 Two EPs containing several remixes had previously been released to accompany the song.
 It is an EDM and house influenced track that takes inspiration from Madonna's previous works, including "Vogue" (1990), Erotica (1992) and Confessions on a Dance Floor (2005).

 "I Don't Search I Find" received generally positive feedback from music critics, who praised its sound and deemed the track one of the best songs from Madame X. It gave Madonna her 50th chart-topping single on the US Billboard Dance Club Songs chart, making her the first act in history to score at least 50 number one songs on a single Billboard chart.
 On the UK singles sales chart, the track reached number 66.
-The singer performed it on her 2019–2020 Madame X Tour, and at a New York gay pride party in June 2021.
+Madonna performed it on her 2019–2020 Madame X Tour and at a New York gay pride party in June 2021.